Beautiful soft lips are all over social media. A natural fuller pout can make you look and feel more youthful and attractive.

 Don’t Smoke After Lip Filler Injections

 You will achieve better results and reduce the risk of side effects if you give up smoking before and after lip fillers.
-Not only does smoking dry your skin, but it can also lead to more serious side effects.
+Not only does smoking dry your skin, but it can also lead to more severe side effects.

 A 2010 study showed that smokers have an increased risk of infection after dermal filler injections.